-In this country, there are 22 species of harvester ants, a lot of these species can be found in the desert.
-Many are, also, found near wooded areas too.
+In this country, there are 22 species of harvester ants, and a lot of these species can be found in the desert.
+Many are also found near wooded areas too.
 Red Harvester Ants are one of these species.
-If the nest of Red Harvester Ants is threatened, they will defend it by aggressively stinging the source.
-Another common name of Red harvester ant is the California harvester ant.
+If the nest of Red Harvester Ants is threatened, they will defend themselves by aggressively stinging the source.
+Another common name for the Red harvester ant is the California harvester ant.

 The Red Harvester Ant